surrealroad/wp-safari-push/readme.txt

 Not right now, maybe never.
 Depends if this is something that a lot of people would want.

 == Changelog ==
+= 0.x =
+* Added [safari-push-count] shortcode to print count of subscribed devices (this will require you to update your push service)

 = 0.7.3 =
 * Use short link instead of permalink to reduce APNS packet size (thanks Djib's)
 * You can specfiy whether to load Javascript in footer or not from the options screen (thanks Djib's)